Coaching Tips for Defense-Football Position Techniques

-There is an old saying “Defense Wins Championships”, it’s so true.
-Having a great defense comes down to three components-solid defensive line play, pursuit to the ball and tackling.
+There is an old saying “Defense Wins Championships”!
+It is certainly true.
+Having a great defense comes down to three components- (1) solid defensive line play (2) pursuit to the ball and (3) sure tackling.
 If your defense does those three things well, you will be in great shape.
-Here are some quick coaching and articles.

 - Good-ready stance hitting position.

-- Keep the head up to avoid injury-always want to see what you are hitting.
+- Keep the head up to avoid injury-always see what you are hitting.

 - Head has to be up- head placement needs to be across the body.